Deadlines and Important Dates

 Summer term – May 15 if you're admitted by May 1.
 If you're admitted after May 1, you must accept by the start of the term.

 March 1 is the priority deadline to file a Free Application for Federal Student Aid (FAFSA) for aid awarded for the upcoming academic year.
-If you meet this deadline, you will receive a financial aid award letter by early March.
+Financial aid award packages will be distributed beginning in late February.
+(If you file a FAFSA near the March 1 deadline, you can expect to wait about three weeks for your award package.)
 If you're admitted to begin in the spring or summer term, you should file a FAFSA as soon as possible after being admitted.
-The FAFSA is available beginning October 1.
+The FAFSA is available beginning Oct.
+1.

-May 5 is the firm deadline to contract for on-campus housing if you're admitted to begin in the fall.
+Future Freshmen: May 5 is the firm deadline to contract for on-campus housing if you're admitted to begin in the fall or for Summer Start.
 You'll gain access to the contract within two business days after accepting your admission offer.
 If space remains available after May 5, the housing contract will re-open in late May.
-If you're beginning in the spring or summer, visit the University Residences website for information about contracting for on-campus housing.
+If you're beginning in the spring or summer (not Summer Start), visit the University Residences website for information about contracting for on-campus housing.